-Theodor von Cremer-Klett (born Theodor Cremer) was born in Vienna and initially worked in his father’s soap business in that city.
+Theodor von Cramer-Klett (born Theodor Cramer) was born in Vienna and initially worked in his father’s soap business in that city.
 Later he served an apprenticeship in banking and trading with the Lümel Company in Prague, and then travelled in France and Italy.
 In 1843 he acquired the Bäumier publishing company and was involved with publishing till 1849.

 In 1847 he married the daughter of Johann Friedrich Klett (1778-1847) who had been involved in the toy trade in Nürnberg, before opening a textile factory in the city in 1838.
 Later, in the same building he established a mechanical engineering company with James Ernest Earnshaw (1808-1870) and two other Englishmen.
 Their company made steam engines and boilers, and from 1841 specialised in railway equipment.